paralleldrive/riteway/README.md

 #### Isolating React Unit Tests

 When you [unit test React components](https://medium.com/javascript-scene/unit-testing-react-components-aeda9a44aae2) you frequently have to render your components many times.
-Sometimes the component needs to be wrapped in context (e.g. React Router or Redux) and often you want different props for some tests.
+Often, you want different props for some tests.

 RITEway makes it easy to isolate your tests while keeping them readable by using [factory functions](https://link.medium.com/WxHPhCc3OV) in conjunction with [block scope](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/block).